NodeSchoolSF/interview-prep/01_interview_prep.md

-# How to interview prep
+# How to effectively interview prep

 A plan of attack to prepare for the interview: